junxit/us-congress-bills-119/metadata.md

 - 2025-05-19 — Introduced in House
 - 2025-05-19 — Introduced in House
 - 2025-05-19 — Referred to the House Committee on Veterans' Affairs.
+- 2025-06-11 — Referred to the Subcommittee on Economic Opportunity.
+- 2025-06-11 — Subcommittee Hearings Held
+- 2025-07-03 — Subcommittee on Economic Opportunity Discharged
+- 2025-07-23 — Committee Consideration and Mark-up Session Held
+- 2025-07-23 — Ordered to be Reported (Amended) by Voice Vote.
+- 2025-09-09 — Placed on the Union Calendar, Calendar No. 213.
+- 2025-09-09 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+119-257.
+- 2025-09-09 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+119-257.